vinsol-spree-contrib/spree-afterpay/README.md

 Configuration
 -------

-* You need to configure Afterpay using your Merchant ID and secret.

-Put this in your initializer.
+* Put this in an initializer(/initializers/afterpay.rb).

 ```ruby
 Afterpay.configure do |config|